irohiroki/RubyBlockConverter/README.md

 Compatibility
 -------------
-It's Sublime Text 3 ready!
+- Mac: Sublime Text 3 compatible
+- Linux: Sublime Text 2 only
+- Other: Not tested

 Future
 ------